ucscXena/ucsc-xena-client/docs/details.md

 https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi

 React developer tools is a plugin for chrome and firefox which extends the debugger.
-It adds a new 'react' tab, which allows you to inspect the state of the react library, including the component hierarchy, and the ```props``` and ```state``` of each component.
+It adds a new 'React' tab, which allows you to inspect the state of the react library, including the component hierarchy, and the ```props``` and ```state``` of each component.

+Note, particularly, that if you select an element in the 'Elements' tab, then switch to the React tab, the component containing the selected element will be selected.
+Also, having selected a component, the variable ```$r``` in the console will be the selected component.

 ### redux dev tools